GreenPlanetGames/coasterdexparks/README.md

 Other information:

-This database is still under development and only contains limited data. **It is incomplete.** Updates will be pushed over time however the current dataset only contains 287 rollercoasters, 81 other Attractions, and 118 parks.
+This database is still under development and only contains limited data. **It is incomplete.** Updates will be pushed over time however, the current dataset only contains 305 rollercoasters, 81 other Attractions, and 123 parks.

 More data will be added over time.